Skip to main content

 Establishing an Entity in UAE

-- Identify the Nature of Your Business Activity: The first and foremost step is to clearly define the nature of your business activity.
-Understanding the sector and industry you’ll be operating in is essential, as it has implications on various aspects, including licensing and permits.
+• Identify the Nature of Your Business Activity: The first and foremost step is to clearly define the nature of your business activity.
+Understanding the sector and industry you’ll be operating in is essential, as it affects licensing and approvals.

-- Determine Your Company’s Legal Structure: Selecting the right legal structure is a pivotal decision.
-It determines your liability, shareholding, and ownership rights.
-Whether you choose a sole proprietorship, partnership, limited liability company (LLC), or another structure, it must align with your business goals.
+• Determine Your Company’s Legal Structure: Selecting the right legal structure is a pivotal decision.
+Whether you choose a sole proprietorship, partnership, limited liability company (LLC), or another structure, it must align with your business goals and the applicable regulatory framework.

-- Create LSA or MOA: Drafting the Local Service Agent (LSA) agreement or Memorandum of Association (MOA) is necessary.
-This legal document outlines the roles, responsibilities, and rights of all parties involved in the business, such as shareholders and directors.
+• Create LSA or MOA: Drafting the Local Service Agent (LSA) agreement or Memorandum of Association (MOA), where relevant, is necessary.
+This legal document outlines the roles, responsibilities, and rights of the parties involved in the business.

-- Apply for Additional Government Approvals: Depending on your specific business activity and industry, you may need to obtain additional approvals from various government bodies.
-These approvals could encompass health and safety, environmental permits, or industry-specific licenses.
-Each of these approvals is essential to ensure your compliance with local laws and regulations.
+• Apply for Additional Government Approvals: Depending on your specific business activity and industry, you may need additional approvals from other government bodies or regulators before the licence is issued.

 UAE Free Zones and Benefits